-A +5 volt regulated power supply must be used with the RMB166-FLI board.
+When using JP9 for power, a +5 volt regulated power supply must be used.
 Lower voltage will not operate the board.
 Higher voltage will irreversibly damage the active components on the board.
 An unregulated power supply may cause unpredictable failure conditions.
 Always check that the power supply is plugged into the board correctly.
 A diode is placed across the input in reverse.
-Thus if the power is applied to the RMB166-FLI board in reverse polarity, the diode will short the power supply attempting to prevent damage to the board.
+Thus if the power is applied to the RST166-FLI board in reverse polarity, the diode will short the power supply attempting to prevent damage to the board.